Genius Hacks That Make Laundry Day Less of a Hassle

 Don’t just throw that lint away!

 To properly build a fire, you need tinder.
 Fortunately, we all have a readily available supply: dryer lint!
-Rather than throwing it out give it another use!
-Want to know how to make these waterproof fire starters Stuff each well of an egg carton with dryer lint.
-Then pour melted wax into each well and let them cool.
+To make a do-it-yourself waterproof fire starter, stuff each well of an egg carton with dryer lint.
+Then pour melted wax into each well and let cool.
 The wax waterproofs the dryer lint and carton and helps the starter burn longer.

 Use aluminum foil

 If you’re out of dryer sheets, throw a ball of aluminum foil in your dyer.
-The aluminum will fight static buildup and help keep your clothing separated.
+The aluminum will fight static buildup and helps keep your clothing separated.

 Stop losing socks